Manoj-14/devops-cicd-resources/terraform/Readme.md

 1. Tool from Hashicorp
 2. Infrastructure as code (IaaC)
 3. Terraform maintains the state of infrastructure and it knows that what is the instance state i.e maintaing the state of infrastructure
+4. To perform actions on aws make sure you cofigured access keys in you cmd line using `aws configure`

 ### Provisioners
 - Provisioners in terraform are like terraform will execute it but can't manage the state (can't maintain)